swampyrad/RadTechZombies/README.md

 - Sprite Edit: ItsNatureToDie
 - Idea Base: Minigunner's avatar, David G's sprites, lack of a minigunner on the Beastiary

+Female SS Guard sprites by DoomJedi, based on the "Wolf 3D" SS Guard by id Software

+Elite Guard sounds from "Return to Castle Wolfenstein" by id Software

-Melee Zombie/Zombie Dog sounds from Resident Evil 1 by Capcom
+Melee Zombie/Zombie Dog sounds from "Resident Evil" by Capcom

-Zombie Dog sprites from Wolfenstein 3D by iD Software
+Zombie Dog sprites from "Wolfenstein 3D" by id Software

 Pistol Zombie Sprite Credits:
 - Leviathan (Creator)